-- · Reviewed and Approved the Bank's Audited Financial Statements for the year ended 31st December 2019 and recommended it for the Annual General Meeting. - Reviewed and Approved the payment of Dividend for 2019 and recommended to the Annual General Meeting. - · Reviewed and Approved the proposal on Salary increment and payment of Annual bonus to staff. - · Reviewed the Financial Performance of the Bank on a monthly basis. - · Reviewed the Non-Performing Asset portfolio on the Bank on a monthly basis. - · Approved a number of financing facilities during the period as per the recommendation of the management. - · Approved to finance medical equipment related to COVID-19. - · Approved Consumer Financing Moratorium eligibility criteria. - · Approved the restructuring facilities of Corporate Financing customers as per the recommendation of RMCU. - · Approved the decision rights of Financing & Investment Committee during the COVID-19 pandemic as recommended by the BRCC. - · Approved Interbank placement enhancement. - · Approved the Line of Finance from ICD of USD 10 million. - · Approved Three-Year digital strategy of the Bank. - · Reviewed and approved the Bank's Budget and Business Plan for the year 2021.
+- Reviewed and Approved the Bank's Audited Financial Statements for the year ended 31st December 2020 and recommended it for the Annual General Meeting. - Reviewed and Approved the payment of Dividend for 2020 and recommended to the Annual General Meeting. - Reviewed and Approved the proposed amendments to the Charity Policy of the Bank. - Reviewed and approved New Deposit product manuals. - Reviewed and approved the revisions to the HR Policy manual of the Bank. - Reviewed and approved the revised Organisation structure of the Bank. - Reviewed and approved the Business Continuity Plan & Disaster Recovery Plan of the Bank. - Reviewed and approved the changes to the schedule of charges of the Bank. - Reviewed the Financial Performance of the Bank on a monthly basis. - Reviewed the Non-Performing Asset portfolio on the Bank on a monthly basis. - Reviewed and approved the Bank's Budget and Business Plan for the year 2022.